-Perched on the banks of the Mtkvari River against a striking mountainous backdrop, Tbilisi is one of the world’s oldest settlements: archaeologists have found evidence of human habitation dating back to 4000 BC.
+Perched on the banks of the Mtkvari River against a striking mountainous backdrop, Tbilisi is one of the world’s oldest settlements: archaeologists have found evidence of human habitation dating back to 4,000 BC.

 Take the local cheese bread, for example.
 Called khachapuri, it is slathered in butter and filled with the local sulguni cheese and an egg yolk.
-The result is gooey and delicious.
+The result is as gooey and delicious as it sounds.